TedOConnorKCL/MLProject/README.md

 3. Generation 3 - "HK-training.ipynb"

 The file "recon_check.ipynb" was used for all reconstruction analysis.
 You will require pytorch, matplotlib, numpy etc so it may be worth creating a virtual environment.

+Inside recon_check, there are all of the metrics and plots used in the report, as well as a number of others that were not included, as the report already contains over 40 figures.
+They were helpful tools for developing the model however, so they have been left in the recon_check file so that you can see them yourself.